terrorizer1980/Checkout-Java-SDK/README.md

 ```
 ## Samples

-To try out different samples for both create and authorize intent you can head to [this link] (/tree/master/src/test/java/com/paypal/orders)
+To try out different samples for both create and authorize intent you can head to [this link](/tree/master/src/test/java/com/paypal/orders)